dongyiyi/Data-from-Co-occurrence-pattern-and-function-prediction-of-bacterial-community-in-Karst-cave/Readme.txt

-﻿This DATSETNAMEreadme.txt file was generated on 2020-4-28 by Yeedong
+﻿This DATSETNAMEreadme.txt file was generated on 2020-4-28 by Yiyi Dong.

+ For the published "Co-occurrence pattern and function prediction of bacterial community in Karst cave" on BMC Microbiology.

 GENERAL INFORMATION